 I find this letter heartbreaking, knowing that it was written just three days before Danny died.
 In it, my great-grandmother has received news that his condition has improved, and you can hear both the relief and the anxiety in this letter.
 She tries to keep it light with family and town news while returning several times to his health.
 No doubt the beautiful boy in his Christening gown as well as the young man in his uniform flashed through her mind.
+I don’t believe he ever received this letter but that it was returned with his belongings.

 January 28th Tuesday 1918